hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The owl is perched on the stump of the tree from which it was carved.
+The owl, on the other side of hotel's main frontage, is perched on the stump of the tree from which it was carved.
 It pauses, head cocked expressively, as if it had just heard the rustle of a vole in the undergrowth.
 It is altogether less disquieting than the toad, or the swan, more